 Rough grading.
 After the pulverized material is blended, crews rough grade the area with motor graders and bull dozers.
 “We rough grade to the level we need to accommodate the new asphalt,” McConnell says.
 “That gives us an opportunity to correct any drainage issues in the original pavement surface.”

 Stabilizing the base.
-Once the rough grading is done, a water truck and computer-controlled spreader follow adding Portland cement as a stabilizer at a specified rate.
+Once the rough grading is done a water truck and spreader follows adding Portland cement as a stabilizer, which is blended with the base/asphalt mixture using the Wirtgen unit.
+McConnell says the computer-controlled spreader applies the Portland cement at a specified rate.
 The Wirtgen machine then blends the Portland cement and reclaimed material while metering the exact amount of water into the mixture so Ruston’s crews can achieve the level of compaction and strength they’re looking for.

 “The reason we typically do FDR is because there’s a poor subbase and we need to add a stabilizing agent (Portland cement) to strengthen the base.
 We add the water to create a uniform mix of reclaimed material and Portland cement,” McConnell says.
 “The binding agent you’re adding chemically bonds the aggregate together and at the same time it helps to dry it out.
 The Portland cement bonds all the materials together into a more stable base that’s stiffer than just a granular base.
 It also protects the modified base from moisture because it’s bonded together.”

-“As soon as we add the Portland cement and water, the job has become time sensitive and we need to get it graded and compacted in two to three hours,” McConnell says.
+“As soon as we add the Portland cement and water, the job has become time sensitive and we need to get it graded and compacted in 2-3 hours,” McConnell says.
 “You can see the results of the Portland cement additive immediately.
-There are situations where our equipment has been buried and once we stabilize the area we can take our bigger equipment in and can drive right on top of it.”
+There are situations where our equipment has been buried and once we stabilize the area with Portland cement we can take our bigger equipment in and can drive right on top of it.”

 He says the fine grading affects only the top 2-3 inches and so they finish that off with the smooth steel drum roller.